Emir Suljagić: Journalism and academic career

 In 2010, Suljagić received the Dayton Literary Peace Prize - the first and only annual U.S. literary award recognizing the power of the written word to promote peace.

 Suljagić has given interviews and provided commentaries on a range of issues from his area of expertise, including genocide denial, post-conflict recovery, and human rights to many national and international media outlets including the CNN, Al Jazeera, BBC, New York Times, Die Presse, Die Zeit, Suddeeutsche Zeitung, El Pais, TRT, Politico, FTV BiH, Federalni Radio, NTV Hayat, Face TV, TV1, HRT, and BIRN.

 In 2017, he started teaching at the International University of Sarajevo and in 2019 served as the Dean of the Faculty of Business and Administration.
 Currently, he teaches genocide studies and security studies courses at the International University of Sarajevo as adjunct professor.

 In 2007, as a survivor, Suljagić joined the project ‘‘Personal stories of the Victims for the Permanent Exhibition of Memorial Room of Memorial Center Srebrenica-Potočari’’ and was actively engaged the work of the Memorial Center since then.
 Most recently, Suljagić was appointed the Director of the Srebrenica-Potočari Memorial Center.

-Controversies
+Personal life

-While serving as the Minister of Education for the Sarajevo Canton, Suljagić was accused of domestic violence by his wife, Behija Selimović.
-On 29 December 2011, Selimović called the police to report that Suljagić had attacked her in the apartment they shared.
-She reported that he had violently grabbed her by the neck, and then began damaging furniture in the apartment, at which point she escaped.
-The police arrived at the scene and found visible evidence of strangulation on her neck.
-Selimović later publicly stated that, though there was a quarrel, Suljagić had not hit her.
-In the years that followed the incident, the couple divorced.
+After his marriage to Behija Selimović had ended some time in early 2010s, Emir married Aida Bjelopoljak, a Kakanj-born Sarajevo gynecologist, in 2023.
+Their daughter was born in 2020.